leancamp/organisers-guide/Organisers Guide.md

 Reach out to leaders in these different communities (thought-leaders, bloggers, event organisers, accelerators, etc.) that aren't necessarily connected to startups, but where mutual learning could be useful.
 For example, UX people tend to like working on startups, and startups can benefit from learning about UX.
 You can be creative here, and it's good to err on the side of being inclusive.

-## Using your Ambassador network
+## Using your Ambassador network to sell tickets

 The main goal of selling tickets is:
-.
-To reach the break-even point
+- To reach the break-even point
-.
-Once broken even, to achieve balance with multiple communities.
+- Once broken even, to achieve balance with multiple communities.

 We achieve balance at Leancamp by working closely with Ambassadors to different local communities, and by giving them access to discount tickets while public tickets are unavailable.
 We look at who's bought tickets already and aim to sell more tickets to underrepresented communities in order to keep a good balance.

 For example, if you have a strong science industry or consulting industry in your city, getting an ambassador and possibly 1 "seeded" session, plus 5-10 participants from that community will make for a very unique Leancamp!
+It's likely that new approaches will emerge there - and your Leancamp will be known as the source.

-Ambassadors are useful to:
+Your Ambassador network is a powerful resource.
+Use it to:
-.
-Work out what areas of learning will be interesting to their community, and what areas they would seek help from other communities.
+- Work out what areas of learning will be interesting to their community, and what areas they would seek help from other communities.
 Leancamp is centreed around the startup community, but the Leancamp event benefits largely even when we act as "information brokers" between other communities.
-.
-Get the word out informally at the beginning.
+- Get the word out informally at the beginning.
 Twitter, personal emails, intros etc.
-.
-Get the word out in "scale mode."
+- Get the word out in "scale mode."
 Once you've learned a topic that's interesting to their community, they can help get that message on email lists and through other organisations in their world.

 We need to make ambassador connections early on, but it gets easier to get them involved as the event becomes closer, so keep trying!
 If some people haven’t been fully responsive, update them on our progress.